aws-samples/aws-secure-environment-accelerator/docs/installation/installation.md

   - our early adopters have all successfully deployed into existing organizations
 - Existing AWS accounts _can_ also be imported into an Accelerator managed Organization
 - Caveats:
   - Per AWS Best Practices, the Accelerator deletes the default VPC's in all AWS accounts, worldwide.
-The inability to delete default VPC's in preexisting accounts will fail the installation/account import process.
+The inability to delete default VPC's in pre-existing accounts will fail the installation/account import process.
 Ensure default VPC's can or are deleted before importing existing accounts.
 On failure, either rectify the situation, or remove the account from Accelerator management and rerun the state machine
   - The Accelerator will NOT alter existing (legacy) constructs (e.g. VPC's, EBS volumes, etc.).
 For imported and pre-existing accounts, objects the Accelerator prevents from being created using preventative guardrails will continue to exist and not conform to the prescriptive security guidance
     - Existing workloads should be migrated to Accelerator managed VPC's and legacy VPC's deleted to gain the full governance benefits of the Accelerator (centralized flow logging, centralized ingress/egress, no IGW's, Session Manager access, existing non-encrypted EBS volumes, etc.)
   - Existing AWS services will be reconfigured as defined in the Accelerator configuration file (overwriting existing settings)
   - We do NOT support _any_ workloads running or users operating in the root AWS account.
 The root AWS account MUST be tightly controlled
   - Importing existing _workload_ accounts is fully supported, we do NOT support, recommend and strongly discourage importing mandatory accounts, unless they were clean/empty accounts.
 Mandatory accounts are critical to ensuring governance across the entire solution
   - We've tried to ensure all customer deployments are smooth.
 Given the breadth and depth of the AWS service offerings and the flexibility in the available deployment options, there may be scenarios that cause deployments into existing Organizations to initially fail.
 In these situations, simply rectify the conflict and re-run the state machine.
+  - If the Firewall Manager administrative account is already set for your organization, it needs to be unset before starting a deployment.

 ### 3.3.1.
 Process to import existing AWS accounts into an Accelerator managed Organization